Mansfield Restraining Orders Attorney

 A restraining order is something you need to take very seriously.
 Why?
-It can impair various facets of your life, including your personal life, reputation and even your ability to get a full-time job.
+It can impair various facets of your life, including your personal life, reputation, and even your ability to get a full-time job.
 When a restraining order is filed against you, it means you are prohibited from contacting the person who sought the restraining order.
-In addition, a restraining order may result in you facing additional criminal charges affiliated with the restraining order.
+In addition, a restraining order may result in you facing additional criminal charges associated with the restraining order.
 Restraining orders are often filed in Mansfield in relation to allegations of domestic violence and/or threats of violence.
-If you have been charged with domestic violence in Mansfield, you need a skilled and savvy lawyer with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
-This is why you need to contact the Mansfield restraining order attorney Michele Finizio.
+If you have been charged with domestic violence in Mansfield, you need a skilled and savvy Mansfield restraining orders attorney with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
+This is why you need to contact the restraining order defense attorney in Mansfield, NJ Michele Finizio.
 Contact her office for a free, confidential consultation today.

 Examples of Domestic Violence and Related Incidents That Typically Serve as the Basis of a Restraining Order